-But, what if we stopped getting frustrated by them; stopped trying to uproot them?
-What if we instead changed out attitude?
-Could they actually be beautiful pieces of ourselves which we perceive as imperfections, but which really add some much-needed pop of color to the monotony of our green lives?
-Maybe they are wonderfully beautiful detours which, although unplanned, are no less lovely.
+But, what if we stopped getting frustrated by them; quit trying to uproot them?
+What if, instead, we changed our attitude?
+Could they actually be beautiful pieces of ourselves, which we perceive as imperfections, but which really add some much-needed pop of color to the monotony of our green lives?
+Maybe they are wonderfully beautiful detours that, although unplanned, are no less lovely.
 Perhaps they are an opportunity to dig deep within ourselves to right some wrong instead of mowing over them.
-More importantly, I think, might be the chance to give ourselves permission to not feel guilty about our imperfect lives.
+But, more importantly, I think they might be the chance to permit ourselves not to feel guilty about our imperfect lives.

 Suddenly I was struck with the ridiculous thought that I should be looking for dandelions.
-My mother had always told me if you look for flowers, you’ll find them; and, if you look for weeds, you’ll find those too.
-What you see depends on what you search for AND how happy you are with what you find depends on how you perceive it.
+My mother had always told me if you look for flowers, you’ll find them, and if you look for weeds, you’ll find those too.
+What you see depends on what you search for, AND how happy you are with what you find depends on how you perceive it.
 I don’t think contentment comes from always having things go your way.
-I’d say contentment comes more from your attitude about the curveballs life throws at you.
+I’d say it comes more from your attitude about the curveballs life throws at you.
 Are they “happy little accidents” like in Bob Ross’s painting world or something negative?
 So, maybe life’s dandelions aren’t so terrible; I do kind of like the bright spots of yellow blanketing the lawn.

 I really enjoyed that read!!
 I never looked at problems or unexpected things in my life as a possible form of happiness.
 I can take those things that are by nature looked as bad and maybe begin to appreciate certain things more.
 Thanx for this.